 What Does This Mean?

-According to the SBA, qualifying businesses can use up to 40% of these PPP-2 loans to cover non-payroll expenses.
+According to the SBA, qualifying businesses can use up to 40% of these PPP-2 emergency loans for bad credit to cover non-payroll expenses.

 Therefore, non-payroll expenses covered by PPP-2 may now include IT and software expenses for business continuity.
 This includes accounting software, monthly subscriptions for cloud software, and everything in between.

 The fine print from the SBA states that 40% of the PPP-2 loan covers “payments for any business software or cloud computing service that facilitates business operations, product or service delivery, the processing, payment, or tracking of payroll expenses, human resources, sales and billing functions, or accounting or tracking of supplies, inventory, records and expenses”.